svetlanasekulic95/ComputerVision/README.md

   # SEE RESULT

-  Click q on video to see mas speed in your terminal.
+  Click q on video to see the max speed in your terminal.